Web components

 1. Install the npm package.

-npm install --save @ontario-digital-service/ontario-design-system-component-library
+npm install --save @ongov/ontario-design-system-component-library

 2. Add the following script tags to your HTML to import the component library.